Updated on December 25th, 2022

 How to Ask for a Scholarship Letter of Recommendation

-From your child’s perspective, the actual act of asking for a scholarship letter of recommendation may feel like the hardest part.
+From your student’s perspective, the actual act of asking for a scholarship letter of recommendation may feel like the hardest part.
 But, it doesn’t have to be.

-The first thing that needs to be mentioned is it is almost always better to ask sooner than later.
-Writing a letter takes time and, if the person has a full schedule, giving them only a day or twos notice isn’t going to fly, especially if you want the content to be thoughtful.
+The first thing that needs to be mentioned is that it is almost always better to ask sooner rather than later.
+Writing a letter takes time, and if the person has a full schedule, giving them only one or two days notice isn’t going to fly, especially if you want the content of the positive letter to be thoughtful.

 Typically, the best approach is to be very straightforward about the request.
-Your child should let the person know that they are applying for a scholarship and that it requires a letter of recommendation.
+Your student should let the person know that they are applying for a scholarship and that a letter of recommendation is required.
 Then, they can simply ask the prospective writer if they would be willing to provide the document and see if the timeframe associated with the application deadline works for them.
-We always tell our students to give recommenders at least 2 weeks’ notice.

-Your student does have options regarding how they make the request, though discussing it with the individual in-person first is always preferable.
-If that isn’t possible, a phone call is also a strong choice.
-Then, after the initial communication, your child can send a follow-up email with additional details, such as the topics that must be covered and how the letter needs to be submitted.
+Your student has options regarding how they make the request, though discussing it with the individual in person is always preferable.
+A phone call is also a strong choice if that isn’t possible.
+Then, after the initial communication, your student can send a follow-up email with additional details, such as the topics that must be covered and how the letter needs to be submitted.

 One trick we also recommend is to send a resume or list of involvements, achievements and activities along with the request.
-Your child shouldn’t be afraid to provide recommenders with the ammo they need to write an amazing letter.
-The more information they have, the better they can sell your child.
+Your student shouldn’t be afraid to provide recommenders with all the details they need to write an amazing letter.
+The more information they have, the better they can sell your student.

 Should the Letter be Digital or Printed?

 This is another point where referring to the instructions outlined in the application process is important.
-Some committees will want an original, hand-signed copy of the scholarship letter of recommendation sent to them separately while others may prefer email.
+Some committees will want an original, hand-signed copy of the scholarship letter of recommendation sent separately, while others may prefer email.
 In some cases, it will need to be attached along with the rest of the materials being submitted by your student.

-However, when at all possible, getting a hand-signed copy that is printed on official school or business letterhead is often ideal.
+However, when possible, getting a hand-signed copy printed on official school or business letterhead is often ideal.
 That way, if a digital copy is required, your student just needs to scan the letter and save it as a PDF.
 But, if the original is needed, there is a copy available.

 Make Paper Letters Easy to Send

-Whenever an original, printed letter is required, make sure your child is ready to keep the process as simple as possible for the writer.
+Whenever an original, printed letter is required, make sure your student is ready to keep the process as simple as possible for the writer.

 Always Say Thank You

-Whenever someone writes a scholarship recommendation letter for your child, it should be viewed as a favor that is deserving of appreciation.
-In the end, the person may be responsible for your student getting an award, so giving thanks is just the polite thing to do.
+Whenever someone writes a scholarship recommendation letter for your student, it should be viewed as a favor that is deserving of appreciation.
+In the end, the person who wrote the reference letter may be responsible for your student getting an award, so giving thanks is just the polite thing to do.

-Saying “thank you,” or even sending a hand-signed thank you card, only takes a moment out of your child’s day, and making the effort is always worthwhile.
+Saying “thank you,” or even sending a hand-signed thank you card, only takes a moment out of your student’s day, and making the effort is always worthwhile.

-If you and your student would like to learn more about uncovering and winning scholarships for college, and learn more about our course, sign up for our free college scholarship webinar.
-It’s a great way to learn about the process and see how scholarships can help your child graduate from college debt-free.
+If you and your student would like to learn more about uncovering and winning scholarships for college and our course, sign up for our free college scholarship webinar.
+It’s a great way to learn about the process and see how scholarships can help your student graduate from college debt-free.

 And don’t forget to post any questions below!
 We love answering questions. 🙂